Bikatr7/nTaku/README.md

 calc.py

-Orginal Author: Seinu#7854
+Original Author: Seinu#7854

 no dependencies

-Used for cheating at flash mental arthmetic in the RoyalMtls Server
+Used for cheating at flash mental arithmetic in the RoyalMtls Server

-for best results use a keyboard that has a numpad
+for best results use a keyboard that has a num pad

 to use